rohithegde/rohithegde.github.com/_posts/2015-06-28-soft-vs-hard-delete.md

 ### Querying for active data

-- By experience, I can state that many issues have come up when the developer has forgotten to add ‘delete_flag = 0’ condition in the select queries due to which issues came about.
+- By experience, I can state that many issues have come up when the developer has forgotten to add "deleted_flag = '0'" condition in the select queries due to which issues came about.
 - If you are using an ORM like Doctrine with the ‘soft delete’ plugin enabled, then this will not be an issue since the ORM takes care of adding this check.
 - **Advantage : Hard Delete**